 - The ASCI treasurer will, at least once per year, audit all student organizations that receive a direct allocation from student funds.

 - An organization with limited membership may request an allocation to fund any event that is open to all students.

 - Any student group who wants to host a raffle must register the raffle with the Business Office.

 Vehicle Reservations and Rental Procedures

-In order for anyone to drive a college vehicle, or rent a vehicle through the college, they must attend a Vehicle Safety Class and pass a Driving Test in addition to having their driver's license cleared through Campus Safety.
+In order for anyone to drive a college vehicle, or rent a vehicle through the college, they must attend a vehicle safety course and pass a driving test in addition to having their driver's license cleared through Campus Safety.
 This means that everyone must plan ahead to allow enough time to complete these necessary steps before using a college vehicle.
 In order for student organizations to use a college vehicle, the following must be done:

 - Driving tests are offered monthly through Campus Safety and the Office of Student Involvement.

 - The Director of Student Involvement will evaluate the needs of the organization and decide if it is appropriate for the group to drive themselves or whether the group should use commercial transportation (bus or airline).

 - Once the drivers have been cleared to drive by Campus Safety and the Director of Student Involvement, the student organization needs to reserve the vehicle by contacting Facilities and providing them with the names of the people who will be driving the vehicle(s).

 - If the drivers are cleared, Facilities will contact the Director of Student Involvement for final authorization.